 Sleep Apnea Oral Appliance Therapy

-Millions of people the world over are suffering from sleep apnea and the tragedy is that most of them do not even know that they have the problem, unless someone tells them about it.
-Obstructive Sleep apnea has been found to be associated with stroke, high blood pressure, diabetes, headaches, heart failure, depression and a host of other diseases.
+Millions of people all over the world are suffering from sleep apnea, and the tragedy is that most of them do not even know that they have it.
+Obstructive sleep apnea has been associated with stroke, high blood pressure, diabetes, headaches, heart failure, depression, and a host of other diseases.
 If you have been diagnosed with sleep apnea or if you want to learn more about obstructive sleep apnea, here is some helpful information from Crestview Dental Care.

 What is Obstructive Sleep Apnea?